cheeyang/stockaide/README.md

 REMEMBER to DISABLE cache and ENABLE cors plugin
 Use FIREFOX.
 Chrome does not allow the plugin to take effect.
+If still does not work, manually empty cache and click authenticate again.

 Windows: Add
 ["C:\Program Files\Google\Chrome\Application\chrome.exe" --disable-web-security --user-data-dir="C:\tmpChromeSession"]